GoogleCloudPlatform/community/tutorials/event-driven-serverless-scheduling-framework-dlp/index.md

 description: Learn how to use a simple, effective, and scalable event-driven serverless scheduling architecture with Google Cloud services.
 author: codingphun
 tags: DLP, serverless, schedule jobs, Cloud Functions, Cloud Scheduler, BigQuery
-date_published: 2020-11-05
+date_published: 2020-11-04
 ---

 Tristan Li and Wayne Davis | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 This tutorial shows a simple yet effective and scalable event-driven serverless scheduling architecture with Google Cloud services.
-The example include demonstrates how to work with the Cloud Data Loss Prevention (Cloud DLP) API to inspect BigQuery data.
+The example included demonstrates how to work with the Cloud Data Loss Prevention (Cloud DLP) API to inspect BigQuery data.
 Cloud Data Loss Prevention can help you to discover, inspect, and classify sensitive elements in your data.
 The architecture is also extensible and can be easily replaced with any type of job or API with SDK support.